Import Data to an Organization

 .csv file in a text editor or spreadsheet program and remove or reduce the character count of the offending item.
 Bitwarden won't import your

 .csv file until it is free of offenses.
 The contents of the error messages contain several pieces of pertinent data to help you identify the offending item.
 For example, in the above example:

 identifies the index number where the offending item is located, adjusted to match row numbering in most spreadsheet programs.

 Notesindicates the field (column) where the character limit is exceeded.

 10000indicates the character limit allowed for that field (column).

-On import to Bitwarden, the character count of any given field is increased due to encryption, meaning that an 8000-character
+On import, the character count of any given field is increased due to encryption, meaning that an 8000-character

 Notesfield in your